arpitg1991/SOPBench/README.md

 #### Data Preparation

 The framework comes with pre-generated task data in the `data` folder.
-Alternatively, you can download the complete dataset from [Huggingface](https://huggingface.co/datasets/Zekunli/SOPBench).

 To generate new data (note that generating each task using GPT-4o costs approximately $0.015 USD):